srivastavrishabh112/srivastavrishabh112/README.md

 - 👋 Hi, I’m @srivastavrishabh112
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning btech in RCET,bhilai.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Android Development
 - 📫 How to reach me ...

 <!---